 To join the BIA, please see our Membership page

-Heading titles below are linked to further sources of information
+Heading titles below are linked to further sources of information, where available

 The following meetings and courses have recently been announced.
 Further details and full listings can be found at Other Infection Society Meetings and Courses.
 Several courses are recommended for trainees - more information is available on the Trainees page.